-Province/territory Data limitation Newfoundland and Labrador The 2020 LPN supply data for Newfoundland and Labrador does not include return-to-practice data.
+Province/territory Data limitation Newfoundland and Labrador In 2023, according to the College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL), the decrease in the LPN workforce was due to a change in the Practical Nursing Program.
+Because of a newly added fifth semester, new graduates registered after the annual online renewal (April 1), and their employment status was not captured in CIHI's data.
 Prince Edward Island In 2019, the College of Licensed Practical Nurses of Prince Edward Island (CLPNPEI) changed the identifiers assigned to registrants in its annual submission to CIHI, limiting the ability to analyze the flow of nurses in and out of P.E.I. between 2018 and 2019.

-In 2022, the CLPNPEI did not put out a call for non-practising LPNs to return to practice.
-New Brunswick As 2019 data is available at the aggregate level only, the flow of LPNs between 2019 and 2020 is not available.
+Province/territory Data limitation New Brunswick As 2019 data is available at the aggregate level only, the flow of LPNs between 2019 and 2020 is not available.
 The LPN supply in New Brunswick decreased by 6.4% in 2020 and increased by 11.2% in 2021.
-According to the Association of New Brunswick Licensed Practical Nurses (ANBLPN), this might be attributable to an increased number of parental leaves in 2020, the return from parental leaves in 2021, the number of LPNs not actively working due to COVID-19 in 2020 (not vaccinated, retired, increased number of non-practising members, etc.), the number of LPNs who returned to the workforce late in 2021 (returned from another province, returned from retirement) and an increase in internationally educated nurses entering New Brunswick.
-The 2020 LPN supply data for New Brunswick does not include return-to-practice data.
-The 2021 LPN return-to-practice data for New Brunswick was not available.
+According to the ANBLPN, this might be attributable to an increased number of parental leaves in 2020, the return from parental leaves in 2021, the number of LPNs not actively working due to COVID-19 in 2020 (not vaccinated, retired, increased number of non-practising members, etc.), the number of LPNs who returned to the workforce late in 2021 (returned from another province, returned from retirement) and an increase in internationally educated nurses entering New Brunswick.
 The 2022 LPN supply data includes partial return-to-practice data.
 Quebec In 2015, a new entry-to-practice exam was implemented for LPNs in Quebec.
 According to the Ordre des infirmières et infirmiers auxiliaires du Québec (OIIAQ), this may have contributed to a decline in new registrants since 2015.
 In 2019, the outflow of LPNs was low.
 According to the OIIAQ, the decrease was because LPNs had an extended period to pay their dues and avoid a write-off at the end of 2019-2020 with the onset of the pandemic.
-The 2020 LPN supply data for Quebec does not include return-to-practice data.
 In 2022, LPN supply and workforce data for 2019 and 2021 was adjusted due to the inclusion of inactive registrations in previous submissions made by the data provider, and the change in CIHI's methodology for the cut-off time frame.
-The 2021 LPN return-to-practice data for Quebec was not available.
-In 2022, the OIIAQ did not put out a call for non-practising LPNs to return to practice.

-Province/territory Data limitation Ontario A new registration regulation requirement, called the Declaration of Practice, was introduced by the CNO for the 2014 registration year.
+Ontario A new registration regulation requirement, called the Declaration of Practice, was introduced by the CNO for the 2014 registration year.
 With this new requirement, a member could renew in the General Class only if they had practised nursing, or had become registered or reinstated, in Ontario within the past 3 years.
 This change affected the Ontario practical nursing supply in 2014 and therefore affected comparisons with the trends of previous years.
 Caution should be used when comparing data.
-The 2020 LPN supply data for Ontario does not include return-to-practice data.
 The 2021 LPN supply data for Ontario includes partial return-to-practice data.
 Only those who registered for COVID-19 Emergency Assignment Class for 2021 were included in the supply data.
-In 2022, the CNO did not put out a call for non-practising LPNs to return to practice.
-Manitoba The 2020 LPN return-to-practice data for Manitoba was not available.
-The 2022 LPN supply data includes partial return-to-practice data.
-Saskatchewan The LPN Workforce in Saskatchewan decreased between 2018 and 2019, and the number of nurses who reported unemployed and seeking employment increased.
+Saskatchewan The LPN workforce in Saskatchewan decreased between 2018 and 2019, and the number of nurses who reported not employed and seeking employment increased.
 Please interpret this data with caution.
-The 2020, 2021 and 2022 LPN supply data for Saskatchewan does not include return-to-practice data.
-Alberta The 2021 and 2022 LPN return-to-practice data for Alberta was not available.
 British Columbia From 2018 to 2021, Years Since Graduation and Location of Graduation are not available for a proportion of B.C.
 LPNs.
 Comparisons with previous years or with other provinces and territories should therefore be made with caution.
-The 2020 and 2022 LPN return-to-practice data for B.C. was not available.
-The 2021 LPN supply data for B.C. does not include return-to-practice data.
-Yukon The 2021 LPN return-to-practice data for Yukon was not available.
-In 2020 and 2022, the Department of Community Services, Government of Yukon, did not put out a call for non-practising LPNs to return to practice.
-Northwest Territories In 2020, the Department of Health and Social Services, Government of the Northwest Territories, did not put out a call for non-practising LPNs to return to practice.
-The 2021 LPN return-to-practice data for the Northwest Territories was not available.
-Nunavut In 2020, the Department of Health, Government of Nunavut, did not put out a call for non-practising LPNs to return to practice.
-The 2021 LPN return-to-practice data for Nunavut was not available.